 Key actions:

-- Political agreement was reached in 2022 for the adoption of a European Commission proposal for a Directive on improving the gender balance on corporate boards, which sets the aim of a minimum of 40% of female non-executive members on company boards.
+- A new Directive on improving the gender balance on corporate boards, which sets the aim of a minimum of 40% of female non-executive members on company boards, came into force in December 2024.
+Companies are required to meet the targets by June 2026.

-- The Commission has proposed revised rules on the funding of European political parties which includes measures that requires them to provide evidence on gender representation when applying for EU funding.
+- The European Commission's proposal for revised rules on the funding of European political parties was adopted in 2022.
+Parties are now required to provide evidence of gender balance policies and representation when applying for EU funding.

-- The Commission monitors the situation on women and men in decision-making positions through its annual report on equality between women and men.
+- The European Commission monitors the situation on women and men in decision-making positions through its annual report on equality between women and men.
+The 2024 report warns that the EU is still far from being gender equal and the biggest demonstration of this is the growth of anti-feminist movements and the persistent fear women and girls find themselves in on a daily basis.

 EU action to promote gender balance in decision-making